taikoxyz/taiko-mono/CONTRIBUTING.md

 Use the [Microsoft Writing Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/) as a base point of reference for writing style.
 Generally, don't worry too much about things like typos.
 What's more important is following the basic [philosophies](#philosophies) outlined above and following structural standards for highly readable and minimal documentation.

+For consistency throughout the project, please use **American English**.

 ### Creating content

 If you are interested in creating some content (video, blog post, tweet thread, visuals, etc.), you are absolutely free to do so.
 It's useful to get a peer review on these, if you need a peer review please reach out to the community / team on the [Taiko Discord](https://discord.gg/taikoxyz).